-- No assigned seat (unless you pay additional fee)
+- No assigned seat (unless you pay an additional fee)

-- Full-size carry-on bags only permitted for MileagePlus Premier members or companion, co-brand MileagePlus card owners, and Star Alliance Gold members
+- Full-size carry-on bags are only permitted for MileagePlus Premier members or companions, co-brand MileagePlus card owners, and Star Alliance Gold members

-- One personal item 9 inches x 10 inches x 17 inches permitted underneath seat
+- One personal item 9 inches x 10 inches x 17 inches permitted underneath the seat

-- MileagePlus members will not earn Premier qualifying credit or lifetime miles to four-segment minimum
+- MileagePlus members will not earn Premier qualifying credit or lifetime miles to a four-segment minimum

 How Much Can You Save With Basic Economy?